 - Best Meats for Grilling

 Cooking and Grilling

-Fortunately, the membrane is very easy to remove.
+Fortunately, the membrane is very easy to remove from the rib cage.
 If there is excess fat on the upper side of the, remove it as well.

 Texas-style uses a mixture of spices with chili peppers, and the topcoat gives a barbeque sauce with the addition of beer, coffee, fruit, or hot sauce.